Jindom/Server-File-Auto-Backup/README.md

 # Server-File-Auto-Backup
-auto upload the specified file and database to FTP server
+auto compress the specified file and the specified database then upload to the specified FTP server